tanutb/TicTacToe_withRL/README.md

 # TicTacToe_withRL
  Solve Tic Tac Toe game using Reinforcement Learning.
-In current environment doesn't have a penalty for losing. make agent doesn't have enthusiastic for winning.
+In current environment doesn't have a penalty for losing. make agent doesn't have enthusiastic for winning that much.
+However it's still playable.
 #### Current Algorithm
  - Qlearning
  - SARSA